 SRON provided the filter wheel for SXS, together with the University of Geneva, and an onboard calibration source in collaboration with Photonis Netherlands .
 In addition, SRON contributed to the system design, calibrations, and astronomical data analysis.

-In June 2017 ESA decided to contribute to the Japanese/American satellite XARM (X-ray Astronomy Recovery Mission).
+In June 2017, ESA decided to contribute to the Japanese/American satellite XRISM (X-ray Imaging and Spectroscopy Mission).
 This mission—scheduled for launch in 2021—will compensate the loss of Hitomi.
-Just like Hitomi, XARM will make X-ray observations of unprecedented accuracy.
-The ESA contribution to XARM also means a green light for a Dutch/Swiss contribution.
-This will once again consist of a filter wheel with X-ray sources.
+Just like Hitomi, XRISM will make X-ray observations with an energy resolution of less than 7 eV in the 0.3-12 keV bandpass.
+The ESA contribution to XRISM also means green light for a contribution from SRON and the University of Geneva.
+This will once again consist of a filter wheel with X-ray calibration sources.

-SRON developed a ‘filter wheel’ for ASTRO-H's Soft X-ray Spectrometer (SXS) in collaboration with the University of Geneva.
-The spectra of the X-ray sources that ASTRO-H planned to observe vary considerably in intensity.
+SRON developed the filter wheel for Hitomi's Soft X-ray Spectrometer (SXS) in collaboration with the University of Geneva.
+The spectra of the X-ray sources that Hitomi planned to observe vary considerably in intensity.
 Strong X-ray sources can result in an overload of the spectrometer.
-The special filters in the wheel were going to prevent this.The filter wheel therefore enhanced the instrument’s scientific performance.
+The filter wheel would prevent this by covering the detector with different filters.

 SRON also developed the onboard calibration source for the space instrument.
 The energy-separating capacity of the spectrometer required a continuous correction for small fluctuations in the instrument’s energy scale.
 This can only be done effectively with an onboard X-ray source with precisely known spectral lines.